-The above iconic line from Batman the Dark Knight I think actually speaks to a lot of ideas and exercises in fitness.
+The iconic line below from Batman the Dark Knight I think actually speaks to a lot of ideas and exercises in fitness.
 Spend enough time in the industry and you see exercises and ideas go from being heroes, to villains, back to heroes or vice versa.
 Probably the BEST example of this are deadlifts.
 When I began in the industry in the 90’s, it was VERY rare to see deadlifts being performed in any commercial gym and very few trainers would ever prescribe them.
 They were often held for the “meathead” and often thought of as the exercise that would kill your back.
 Fast forward to today and deadlifts are heralded with being able to “cure” just about any fitness or performance goal.
 Where we wrong then and right now or the other way around?

 As with most things, the truth is somewhere in the middle (isn’t rationale thought so frustrating;).
 When people ask the inevitable, “are deadlifts good?”
 I have to reply with the following questions…